Highlights of our lessons learned, big ideas, and big takeaways!

 ✓ And ensure that we stay happy and healthy as an organization to continue to serve members effectively

-These guiding principles were collectively discerned by a group of members, advocates, staff and board members in the Spring of 2015.
+These guiding principles were collectively discerned by a group of Members, Advocates, staff, and board members in the Spring of 2015 and updated in June 2020.
 They are a statement of our values as an organization and serve as a compass to guide us in our work.

-We appreciate and value our differences and are committed to working through relationships built on mutual respect and trust.
-In doing so, we foster a non-judgmental, welcoming and safe environment focused on relationships that empower individuals.
+We appreciate and value our differences and are committed to building relationships based on mutual respect and trust.
+In doing so, we foster a non-judgmental, welcoming, and safe environment focused on relationships that empower individuals.

 Active Reflection and Co-Learning

-We cultivate an environment where advocates, members, and staff learn from each other.
-We create organizational space to critically reflect on our work.
+We cultivate an environment where Advocates, Members, and staff learn from each other.
+We create organizational space to critically reflect on and improve our work.

-We — members, advocates, staff, and board — share ownership of CEF and achieve our organization’s goals through collaborative decision-making.
+We — Members, Advocates, staff, and board — share ownership of CEF and achieve our organization’s goals through collaborative decision-making.
+We are specifically committed to centering the voices and leadership of people of lived experience with homelessness and poverty and Black members of our community.

-We work together towards sustainable financial security for our community.
+We work together towards sustainable financial security and economic equity for all members of our community and are actively working to end the racial wealth gap.

 Community in Power

-We contextualize our efforts within systems of power and through member and advocate experiences.
-We are committed to social justice and pursue local community-level change.
+We contextualize our efforts within systems of power and through Member and Advocate experiences.
+We are committed to racial and social justice and pursue local community-level change.

-We are committed to cultivating an open network of people and organizations to holistically serve members’ goals.
+We are committed to cultivating an open network of values-aligned people and organizations to holistically serve Members’ goals.

 Quality and Accountability